Why should I choose Berwick little athletics?

 Can I leave my child at little athletics?

-While athletics is a very safe environment, we expect each child to have a parent or guardian present at the athletics track just in case something goes wrong
+While athletics is a very safe environment, a parent or guardian is required to be in attendance at all times.

 How do I know what age group my child should be in?